Immunisation for Aboriginal and Torres Strait Islander people

 Missed vaccinations

-All Aboriginal and Torres Strait Islander children who have missed a routine childhood vaccination can get it free up until they turn 20 years old (25 years of age for the HPV vaccine).
-Check the National Immunisation Program schedule for all Aboriginal and Torres Strait Islander people and talk to your doctor if your child or adolescent has not had all the recommended vaccinations.
+All Aboriginal and Torres Strait Islander children who have missed a routine childhood vaccination can get it for free up until they turn 20 years old (25 years old for the HPV vaccine).
+Check the National Immunisation Program schedule and talk to your health professional or Aboriginal health worker if your child or adolescent has not had all the recommended vaccinations.

-Aboriginal and Torres Strait Islander children who missed a routine meningococcal B vaccine can get a catch-up vaccination for free up to the age of 2.
-The catch-up program finishes on 30 June 2023.
+Aboriginal and Torres Strait Islander children who missed a routine meningococcal B vaccine can get a catch-up vaccination for free up to the age of 2 years.

 Booster vaccines